vlad-timotei/wpgp-tools/README.md

 <br>

-To bypass warnings, click Save / Approve with warnings &rarr;
+To bypass warnings, click Save / Approve with warnings

 <br>